practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 ## Epilogue: What are the costs of infrastructure automation?

-The process of learning from the examples Mathias provided me with, and the act of writing this article really convinced me that I had greatly underestimated the potential benefits that infrastructure automation has to offer.
+The process of learning from Practicing Ruby's cookbook, and the act of writing this article really convinced me that I had greatly underestimated the potential benefits that infrastructure automation has to offer.
 However, it is important to be very clear on one point: there's no such thing as a